Janith96/camunda-modeler/docs/element-templates/README.md

 * `type`: Defining the visual appearance in the properties panel (may be any of `String`, `Text`, `Boolean`, `Dropdown` or `Hidden`)
 * `value`: An optional default value to be used if the property to be bound is not yet set
 * `binding`: Specifying how the property is mapped to BPMN or Camunda extension elements and attributes (may be any of `property`, `camunda:property`, `camunda:inputParameter`, `camunda:outputParameter`, `camunda:in`, `camunda:out`, `camunda:executionListener`, `camunda:field`)
-* `constraints`: A list of editing constraints to apply to the template
+* `constraints`: A list of editing constraints to apply to the template (note that this configuration only works if a custom `type` is configured)

 #### Types

 The input types `String`, `Text`, `Boolean`, `Dropdown` and `Hidden` are available.
 As seen above `String` maps to a single-line input, `Text` maps to a multi-line input.

+If `type` is omitted the default UI component will be rendered for the respective binding.
+This behavior is currently only supported for `camunda:inputParameter` and `camunda:outputParameter`.

 ###### Boolean / Checkbox Type